Anti-Doping Policy

 The Irish Sport Anti-Doping Disciplinary Panel Procedures which also came into effect on January 1st 2021.

-Website Anti Doping Page updated 28/01/2020 The IAWA advises all members to read and understand YOUR responsibilities under the Anti-Doping Rules and download an app today to check your medications.
+The IAWA advises all members to read and understand YOUR responsibilities under the Anti-Doping Rules and download an app today to check your medications.

 Summary of changes between the 2015 Irish Anti-Doping Rules and the 2021 Irish Anti-Doping Rules.